FOR IMMEDIATE RELEASE

 About National Harbor

-Situated on the banks of the historic Potomac River and just minutes from the nation’s capital, National Harbor is a 350-acre waterfront resort destination unlike any other.
-Developed by Peterson Companies 10 years ago, National Harbor is home to two of Maryland’s Four Diamond rated hotels—Gaylord National Resort and Convention Center, the East Coast’s largest non-gaming hotel and convention center which has almost 2,000 hotel rooms and 600,000 sq. ft. of meeting space and MGM National Harbor, an integrated luxury entertainment resort with renowned chef-driven restaurants, a 3,000-seat state-of-the art theater, and one of the largest gaming floors outside of Las Vegas.
-The vibrant Waterfront District at National Harbor features boutique shops, restaurants, and entertainment options along picturesque promenades.
-The iconic Capital Wheel, a 180-ft observation wheel, Tanger Outlets’ 85 premium brands, interactive public art and a robust calendar of events round out this destination that welcomes more than 12 million visitors a year and is home to more than 2,000 residents.
-Topgolf National Harbor will join the mix in spring 2019.
-For more information, www.NationalHarbor.com.
+Situated on the banks of the historic Potomac River and just minutes from the nation’s capital, National Harbor is a waterfront resort destination unlike any other.
+National Harbor is home to eight hotels including two of Maryland’s Four Diamond rated hotels—Gaylord National Resort and Convention Center and MGM National Harbor.
+Also within National Harbor is Tanger Outlets’ 85 designer brands.
+The vibrant Waterfront District at National Harbor features boutique shops, restaurants and entertainment options along picturesque promenades as well as the iconic Capital Wheel, a 180-ft observation wheel and the Guide by Cell outdoor art gallery tour.
+National Harbor typically welcomes more than 14 million visitors a year.
+For more information, visit www.NationalHarbor.com